yibo-geomatique/dashboard/Concepts/Concepts.md

 ## Urban-Densification
 * **Definitions** : urban densification can be interpreted 1) an increase of density and more specifically a “net increase of the number of housing units” within the pre-existing built-up area (Broitmanand Koomen, 2015) 2) as the actions taken to achieve this increase, more specifically public actions.
 Authors distinguish Soft and hard densification (Ouati-Morel, 2015) as well as Planned and unplanned (Dunning et al., 2020)
-* **Relevant info to represent densification** : relevant information to study densification is : the date of construction of buildings
-* **Illustration through maps** : see [link to doc](https://www.edugeo.fr/support/teaching-book/view/46) the description of the sprawling and densification of the city of Vannes in a pedagogic material for french pupils
 * **Relation with data** :
     * Can be represented as an evolution of density values
-    * Buildings database can also be used to observe hard densification through the evolution of buildings entities as they can be observed
+    * Building changes derived from buildings database can be used to observe the evolution of buildings entities
+* **Illustration and pedagogic material** : see [link to doc](https://www.edugeo.fr/support/teaching-book/view/46) the description of the sprawling and densification of the city of Vannes in a pedagogic material for french pupils

 ## Building
 * **Definitions** : (after Wikipedia) A building or edifice is an enclosed structure with a roof and walls, usually standing permanently in one place, such as a house or factory.